jerhon/honlsoft-v2/blog/2021/2021-12-31-time-tracking-in-markdown.md

 ```

-And [Spectre.Console](https://www.nuget.org/packages/Spectre.Console) for the Bar Chart, and pretty printing of the table.
+[Spectre.Console](https://www.nuget.org/packages/Spectre.Console) was used for the Bar Chart, and pretty printing of the table.

 ## Wrapping Up

-It's a work in progress and based on some pretty strict formatting rules for my purposes.
+It's a pretty simple little utility.
 The source is here: https://github.com/jerhon/markdown-timelogger
+It's a work in progress and based on some pretty strict formatting rules, so don't expect it to work flawlessly if you clone and try to use it.
+I've added some unit tests, but plan on adding a few more.

-As I play around with it more, I'll likely post a few more articles on the various NuGet packages and the Clean Architecture principles I was able to apply when building it.
+I plan on posting a few more articles on the various NuGet packages and the Clean Architecture principles I was able to apply in the application.